-COUNTERCYCLICAL CAPITAL BUFFER: 3rd quarter of 2024
+COUNTERCYCLICAL CAPITAL BUFFER: 1st quarter of 2025

-Based on data from the second quarter of 2024, Banka Slovenije is maintaining its countercyclical capital buffer rate for exposures to Slovenia at 1.0% of the total risk exposure amount.
+Based on data from the forth quarter of 2024, Banka Slovenije is maintaining its countercyclical capital buffer rate for exposures to Slovenia at 1.0% of the total risk exposure amount.
 Banks must comply with the countercyclical buffer requirement from January 1, 2025 onwards.